joshlarsen/curriculum-docker/notes/lesson2_lab_dockerfile.md

 ## Checkout undockerized git branch to start your `FoodTruck` project

-* From your terminal window, go to your project directory under your home directory.

-* Use the command line to navigate to the Foodtrucks working directory.
+* From your terminal window, Use the command line to navigate to the Foodtrucks working directory.

-`$ cd Foodtrucks`
+`$ cd ~/sit/Foodtrucks`

-* Checkout the GitHub branch called undockerised [here](link/for/the/future).
+* Checkout the GitHub branch called undockerised.

 ` $ git checkout undockerized `